ThreeSixtyGiving/standard/documentation/guidance/publish-data-openly.md

 - Valid according to the schema used for the 360Giving Data Standard.

 **GrantNav** and **360Insights** are updated on a daily basis.
 This means your data will appear there the day after a file is submitted to the Data Registry.

+## Taking down published data
+A fundamental aspect of publishing using the 360Giving Data Standard, and publishing open data in general, is that once the information is released it may be downloaded and used by anyone.

+An organisation is free to decide to stop publishing data and/or can remove the data from their website, however the information that has been published may still be held and used by anyone who has already downloaded it.

+360Giving has a <a href="https://www.threesixtygiving.org/take-down-policy/" target="_blank">Take down policy</a> for the data linked from our Data Registry and loaded into our tools, so we will remove any published data on request.

 ```eval_rst
 .. _alternative-hosting-options: